 If you have a large organizing project, break it down into small manageable goals.
 Work at it everyday or every other day, before you know it, you’ll be close to finishing your project.

-- Estimate the time it will take to complete it.
 Always give yourself more time than you think.
+Time management is a bit of a guessing game when you first start doing it, you’ll get better at it the more you do it.
 If you are uncertain of how long it will take to complete a project, double the time.
 For example, if you think it will take an hour, plan for two hours.

 “Will this show really improve my life?” and “What value is it adding?”

-- Set a Timer.
-There’s a sense of urgency when you set a timer and have it countdown.
-There’s an adrenaline rush to finish it before the buzzer goes off.
+A timer is like a sale, there’s an adrenaline rush to finish it before the buzzer goes off.